 Others are apprehensive about learning Brazilian Jiu-Jitsu when they’re in their 40s or later because they can’t imagine themselves getting smashed by a teen who’s only 16 years old.

 No, not at all!

-You can begin training in jiu-jitsu at any age, even if you are 40 or older, because beginning BJJ at any age will undoubtedly change your life.
+You can begin training in jiu-jitsu at any age, even 40 or older because beginning BJJ at any age will undoubtedly change your life.

-You should follow these Ed O’Neill recommendations if you want to start your Brazilian Jiu-jitsu journey successfully after 40.
+These Ed O’Neill recommendations will help you successfully start a fantastic Brazilian Jiu-jitsu journey if you’re after 40.